Popular Fitness Related Terms with its Meanings

-5. Whey Protein Powder– whey means the watery part of the milk which remains after you seperate the curd or cheese from it.
+5. Whey Protein Powder– whey means the watery part of the milk which remains after you separate the curd or cheese from it.
 This liquid is then bought into a powdered form to make the whey protein powder.
 Whey protein powder is used to increase the protein in your diet and it helps in including more protein in your daily diet in a simple manner.

 Your diet has three micronutrients.
 And this needs to be derived from your food as your body doesn’t produce them on its own.
 They are the below:

-6. Protein– Protein is made-up of amino acids.
+6. Protein -Protein is made up of amino acids.
 Protein from animal foods is considered complete proteins because they have all of the essential amino acids needed by your body.
-Whereas the protein from plant sources is considered incomplete, because these foods only contain some of the essential amino acids that your body needs.
+Whereas the protein from plant sources is considered incomplete because these foods only contain some of the essential amino acids that your body needs.

-7. Fats – Fat are an essential part of our diet and is very crucial for good health.
-There are different types of fats, and some fats are healthier than the others.
+7. Fats – Fat is an essential part of our diet and is very crucial for good health.
+There are different types of fats, and some fats are healthier than others.
 To help make sure you stay healthy, it is important to eat unsaturated fats in small amounts as part of a balanced diet.

 When eaten in large amounts these fats, including the healthy fats, can contribute to weight gain.
 Fat is higher in energy than any other nutrient and so eating more fat overall is likely to help with weight gain.
-But make sure to take only healthy fats and avoid the unhealthy fats.
+But make sure to take only healthy fats and avoid unhealthy fats.

-8. Carbohydrates– Carbohydrates are available in food in the form of starch, sugar and fiber.
-A carbohydrate is a molecule containing carbon, oxygen and hydrogen, and it can be either simple or complex.
-Carbohydrates provide you with most of your energy, as they make up around half of your daily calorie intake and are converted into blood glucose or blood sugar by your body to be used for energy.
+8. Carbohydrates– Carbohydrates are available in food in the form of starch, sugar, and fiber.
+A carbohydrate is a molecule containing carbon, oxygen, and hydrogen, and it can be either simple or complex.
+Carbohydrates provide you with most of your energy, as they makeup around half of your daily calorie intake and are converted into blood glucose or blood sugar by your body to be used for energy.

-9. Metabolism– It is the processes in your body which cause the food to be used in the efficient way.
+9. Metabolism– It is the processes in your body which cause the food to be used in an efficient way.
 When you say you have a fast metabolism, you basically mean that your body burns the energy from food at a faster rate than others.

 10. Nutrients – In the most simple words, Nutrients are the molecules or the substances in food that all the living things require to make energy, grow, develop, and reproduce.

-11. Vitamins – Vitamins are the organic components present in your food, that are needed in very small amounts for the growth and the maintainance of good health.
+11. Vitamins – Vitamins are the organic components present in your food, that are needed in very small amounts for the growth and the maintenance of good health.
 As you might know already, the excess of them makes way to various diseases.

 12. Minerals – Minerals are any of the inorganic elements, such as calcium, iron, magnesium, potassium, or sodium that are essential to the functioning of the human body and are obtained from foods.

 I hope that was informative.
-I’m too a learner and some information about some of these fitness terms left me wondering, why I didn’t know its importance because if I had known about it earlier I could have definitely taken some great efforts😀
+I’m too a learner and some information about some of these fitness terms left me wondering, why I didn’t know its importance because if I had known about it earlier I could have definitely taken some great efforts?